 Nashik violence: 20 arrested, over 500 booked in six FIRs

-After a communal clash in Nashik, police arrested over 20 people, filed six FIRs against 500 rioters, and deployed additional forces.
-14 policemen and several civilians were injured.
+The Friday clash left 14 policemen, including five officers and nine staffers, injured.
+Three to four civilians were also hurt in the incident, according to the police

-Pune/ Mumbai: A day after communal clash in Nashik, the local police on Saturday arrested over 20 people and lodged six first information reports (FIRs) against 500 rioters from the two communities who indulged in stone pelting forcing the police to resort to lathi charge and fire tear gas shells.
-The action came amid an eerie silence across the city.
+A day after communal clash in Nashik, the local police on Saturday have arrested over 20 people and lodged six first information reports (FIRs) against 500 rioters from the two communities who indulged in stone pelting forcing the police to resort to lathi charge and fire tear gas shells.
+The action came amid an eerie silence across the city with tense atmosphere in some parts.

-On Friday, the Sakal Hindu Samaj was protesting against the violence in Bangladesh when the situation turned tense.
+On Friday, the Sakal Hindu Samaj was protesting against the violence in Bangladesh when the situation turned tense due to violence.

 Senior police officials from Nashik said that while they have booked over 500 individuals under different police stations, 20 of them have been arrested while search is on to nab others.

-“In reaction to yesterday’s clash, we have registered six FIRs and arrested 20 individuals from both sides,” said Prashant Bachhav, deputy commissioner of police (crime), Nashik, adding that adequate police force has been deployed to maintain law and order.
+“In reaction to yesterday’s clash, we have registered six FIRs and arrested 20 individuals from both sides,” said Prashant Bachhav, deputy commissioner of police (crime), Nashik, adding that adequate police force has been deployed to maintain law and order situation.

 The Friday clash left 14 policemen, including five officers and nine staffers, injured.
 Three to four civilians were also hurt in the incident, according to the police.